oicleevan/stylisbot/documentation/DOCUMENTATION.md

 # documentation

-This is now hosted on my website as well, check it out [here](https://oicleevan.github.io/stylisbot/home.html)!
+This is now hosted on my website, check it out [here](https://oicleevan.github.io/stylisbot/home.html)!

 ## commands
 **!about:** links to [my about page](https://tinyurl.com/39yyts7b).